 Antiacademy English Dictionary

-2. To deem of: to have an idea of something; to become aware; --it is rare.
+-) 2.
+(Rare) To deem ofto have an idea of something; to become aware.

-3. To deem of: to think of a person or thing; to have an opinion of something or someone, (which opinion is variously designated, for example with the adverb “well”, or otherwise.); --it is rare.
+-) 3.
+(Rare) To deem ofto think of a person or thing; to have an opinion of something or someone, (which opinion is variously designated; for example, with the adverb “well”, or otherwise.).

-Transitively: 1.
-(Of a judge) to judge (a person or cause); to pronounce judgement upon (a case); --it is obsolete.
+-) Transitively: -) 1Obsolete(of a judge) to judge (a person or cause); to pronounce judgement upon (a case).

-2. To decide an opinion on (something or someone) by qualifying them with an attribute or a circumstance; --this verb has a direct object and an object predicate as its complements (this latter may be designated with a noun, an adjective, a participle, or an infinitive phrase).
-Formerly, these predicates were preceded either by for, or as.
+This verb has a direct object and an object predicate as its complements (this latter may be designated with a noun, an adjective, a participle, or an infinitive phrase).
+Formerly, these predicates were preceded either by for, or as

 That he was unique appeared so undeniable, it was deemed not pertinent to inquire wherein the uniquity consisted.